 Testing for pubic lice is a pretty simple process.
 Doctors just look at the symptoms.
 You may also be able to see them using something like a magnifying glass.

-You can treat pubic lice by washing with a special shampoo.
-You don’t need a prescription for pubic lice shampoo and you can buy it at most pharmacies or at the doctor’s office.
+You can treat pubic lice by washing with a special shampoo, which you can get without a prescription from a doctor or pharmacist.
 Usually just one shampooing will get rid of the pubic lice.
 You don’t need to shave to get rid of them.
 It’s important to let your partner(s) know you’ve been treated, and that they should get checked out too.
 This way, they won’t pass it on to other people, or pass it back to you.

 Pubic lice transfer when people are close and touching intimately.
 This means a condom doesn’t protect against them.
 But, again, they’re pretty easy to get rid of.